UppASD/UppASD-tutorial/content/finitetemp/finitetemp.rst

 * Run the sweep over temperature with the ``runme.sh`` script.
 What kind of simulations is run?

-* Examine the results by using the printM.sh and the plot.gnu scripts.
-The latter is a script for Gnuplot.
+* Examine the results by using the ``printM.sh`` bash script and the plotMT.py Python script.

 * Change the inpsd.dat so that you can the temperature sweep as a Monte Carlo simulation, instead of an ASD simulation.
 Compare the results with each other, and with Fig. 2 of [Skubic2008]_.

 * Run additional simulations for different cell sizes.
 Use the Binder cumulant crossing approach to determine the critical temperature.